Formatting Tips for Your Curriculum Vitae

-Work Experience: List relevant work experience; this may include non-academic work that you feel is worth including.
+Work Experience: List relevant work experience, including non-academic work that you feel is related.
 List the employer, position, and dates of employment.
 Include a brief list of your duties and/or accomplishments.

 Teaching Experience: List any teaching positions you have held.
 Include the school, course name, and semester.
 You may also include any other relevant tutoring or group leadership experience.